awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 CloudWatch is used only with AWS Batch clusters\.

 For more details, see [https://aws\.amazon\.com/cloudwatch/](https://aws.amazon.com/cloudwatch/)\.

 ## Amazon CloudWatch Logs<a name="amazon-cloudwatch-logs"></a>

 Amazon CloudWatch Logs \(CloudWatch Logs\) is used to monitor, store, view, and search the log files for many components used by AWS ParallelCluster\.
+Prior to AWS ParallelCluster 2\.6\.0, CloudWatch Logs was only used with AWS Batch clusters\.

 For more information, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs.md)\.